supercollider/supercollider/README.md

 - SuperCollider 3.4 was released on July 15, 2010
 - SuperCollider 3.5 was released on March 16, 2012
 - SuperCollider 3.6 was released on November 28, 2012
+- SuperCollider 3.7 was released on March 13, 2016

 Outro
 -----